-Public health officials have identified two strains of the coronavirus that are more contagious, worrying experts who say they could lead to a surge in COVID-19 cases just as vaccinations are getting underway.
+Public health officials are monitoring new strains of the coronavirus that are more contagious, worrying experts who say they could lead to a surge in COVID-19 cases and delay the country’s recovery from the pandemic.

 How did these new COVID-19 strains develop?

-Because viruses multiply rapidly, new mutations are always occurring, said William Schaffner, M.D., an infectious diseases specialist at Vanderbilt University Medical Center in Nashville, and medical director of the National Foundation for Infectious Diseases (NFID).
+Because viruses multiply rapidly, new mutations are always occurring, said William Schaffner, M.D., an infectious diseases specialist at Vanderbilt University Medical Center in Nashville and medical director of the National Foundation for Infectious Diseases (NFID).

 Most of these tiny genetic changes have no effect on the behavior of the virus.

 The new variants the CDC is tracking stood out because they spread more easily, Schaffner said, so they can rapidly replace other versions of the virus and become dominant.

 Are the new strains more dangerous?

 A peer-reviewed study published in the journal BMJ on March 10 found that people infected with the B.1.1.7. variant from the U.K. are 32 to 104 percent more likely to die than those infected with the original strain.